 The decision stems from a California Consumer Protection Law called Proposition 65.

 That means the Centers for Environmental Health has reached a legal agreement with these manufacturers and is binding only in California, however CEH says, "We expect the companies will stop making and selling products with Cocamide DEA nationwide."

 But that doesn't mean you won't find an older product with Cocamide DEA in it still on store shelves.

 So how worried should we really be?
-Dr. Joseph Thundiyil of MD Anderson in Orlando said Cocamide DEA is only rated as a "possible carcinogen" under the International Agency on Research for Cancer.
+Dr. Joseph Thundiyil of UF Health Cancer Center said Cocamide DEA is only rated as a "possible carcinogen" under the International Agency on Research for Cancer.